makiolo/makiolo.github.io/_posts/2015-10-03-fast-event-system.md

 ## Contributing

 The source for design-patterns-cpp14 is held at [design-patterns-cpp14](https://github.com/makiolo/design-patterns-cpp14) github.com site.
 To report an issue, use the [design-patterns-cpp14 issue tracker](https://github.com/makiolo/design-patterns-cpp14/issues) at github.com.

-## Using design-patterns-cpp14

 ### Compile design-patterns-cpp14
 It's a header-only library.
 Only need an include.